1967 graduate of Pullman High School, Pullman, WA ~ USA

 1982: MS in Educational Counseling, Portland State University.

-2017 — Starting my sixth year of retirement after thirty years as a high school counselor — loving everything except the current US Administration.
+September, 2018 — Into my sixth year of retirement after thirty years as a high school counselor.

-When I entered this phase of life called retirement, my goal was to become a human being instead of a human doing.
+When I entered this phase of life, my goal was to become a human being instead of a human doing.
 That concept has been a useful guideline as I’ve made decisions over these years.
 Since doing is a necessary part of being, to separate them presents a conundrum — a puzzle I continue to explore.
-So far I’ve confirmed that asking myself what’s important right now — provides the best guidance.
+So far I’ve confirmed that asking myself what’s important right now provides the best guidance.

-Every day I express myself through various artistic joys including writing, photography, drawing, and landscape gardening.
+Every day I express myself through various artistic joys including writing, photography, my WordPress blog, drawing, and landscape gardening.
 I strive to keep a balance in my physical, emotional, mental and spiritual being through the activities I choose and the friendships I cultivate.

-I love to read, cook, go on walks with my beagle, and enjoy a warm fire or quiet time by the pond with my husband of 48 years, Creighton.
+I love to read, cook, fish and camp with my family, be at our condo in Long Beach, go on walks with my beagle, and enjoy a warm fire or quiet time with my husband of 49 years, Creighton.